Joint Calibrator

 Fine-tuning

 Please use the L-shaped calibration tool included in the package as a calibration reference.
-According to the joint numbers shown in the picture within the calibration interface, drag the corresponding sliders or click on the blank areas of the slider tracks to fine-tune the joints to a right angle.
+According to the joint numbers shown in the picture within the calibration interface, click and drag the corresponding joint sliders or click on the blank areas of the slider tracks to fine-tune the joints to a right angle.

 Please note that when calibrating the servos, adjust the upper leg first, then change the lower leg.